WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 In text content, use monospace code font to highlight and distinguish code content from standard text.
 To express code font in HTML, use the `<code>` element.
 In Markdown, use backticks (``` ` ```) for code font.

 This page explains about formatting code in standard text sentences.
-For more information on other code-related documentation, see [Code samples](), [Placeholders](), and [Command line interface syntax]().
+For more information on other code-related documentation, see [Code examples](), [Placeholders](), and [Command line interface syntax]().

 ## Items to put in code font